-We have evaluated subsequent events through August 9, 2012, which is the date the consolidated financial statements were available to be issued.
+We have evaluated subsequent events through November 9, 2012, which is the date the consolidated financial statements were available to be issued.
+There have been no material subsequent events that would require recognition in our Quarterly Report or disclosure in the Notes to Consolidated Financial Statements.